pkgcore/pkgcore/doc/dev-notes/portage-differences.rst

   portage/pkgcore functionality, hasq/useq for example.
 Those functions that are read-only also are not saved in the ebuild env (they should be supplied by the portage/pkgcore instance reloading the env).

-- ebuild.sh is daemonized.
-The upshot of this is that regen is roughly 2x faster (careful reuse of ebuild.sh instances rather then forcing bash to spawn all over).
-Additional upshot of this is that their are bidirectional communication pipes between ebuild.sh and the python parent- env inspection, logging, passing requests up to the python side (has_version/best_version for example) are now handled within the existing processes.
-Design of it from the python side is that of an extensible event handler, as such it's extremely easy to add new commands in, or special case certain things.

 -----------------------
 Repository Enhancements